Mugna46/DSS_project/doc/report_DSS.typ

 ```
 Removing also the installed applications if existent.
 #v(0.5em)
-- Send sensitive information like the phone number, IMSI, and SIM serial number to a remote server. (like the previous sample @4aec-apk-static-analysis)
+- Send sensitive information like the phone number, IMSI, and SIM serial number to a remote server just like the previous sample (@4aec-apk-static-analysis)
 #v(1em)
 Anyway as we can se from the manifest:
 ```xml